luiisca/pomlock/README.md

 # Set a custom timer: 45min work, 15min short break, 30min long break after 3 cycles
 pomlock --timer "45 15 30 3"

+# Tag the session with an activity name (logged and shown in the UI)
+pomlock --activity coding

+# List all configured activities and exit
+pomlock --show-activities

 # Set a custom overlay text color for the session
 pomlock --overlay-color "lime"